Skip to content

 mvn clean package

-The output of the command will result in com.company.bu.project.type-1.0.0-SNAPSHOT.vcfaa file generated in the target folder of the project.
+The result of the command is a file with the name com.company.department.project.type-1.0.0-SNAPSHOT.vcfaa that is generated in the target directory of the project.

 Pull Content